ccorcos/meteor-react-mixin/README.md

 }
 ```

 Another convenience of this mixin is `this.linkVar` which is similar to [`this.linkState`](http://facebook.github.io/react/docs/two-way-binding-helpers.html) except it links an input to a ReactiveVar.
-This allows you to pass a reactive var as props to multiple components and both could change and reactively update to that ReactiveVar without having to handle all the piping in their common ancestor.
+This allows you to pass a reactive var as props to multiple components and both could change and reactively update to that ReactiveVar without having to handle all the piping in their common ancestor. `linkVar` will force a re-render even if the state or props don't change.

 ```coffee
 React.createClassFactory